 If you’re looking for an STP forex broker with a reputation for tight spreads, then ThinkMarkets is a great option.
-ThinkMarkets offers 38 currency pairs for forex trading, choice of MetaTrader 4, 5 and ThinkTrader trading platforms and leverage of 500:1 (ASIC, FSCA) and 30:1 (FCA).
+ThinkMarkets offers 38 currency pairs for forex trading, choice of MetaTrader 4, 5 and ThinkTrader trading platforms and leverage of 500:1 (FSA, FSCA) and 30:1 (ASIC, FCA).

 Our ThinkMarkets review (formerly called ThinkForex) found the forex and CFD broker has several impressive features:

 Established back in 2010, ThinkMarkets is an award-winning broker with headquarters in London and Melbourne.
 ThinkMarkets are a multi-regulated broker with a customer support team available 24 hours throughout the trading week that are contactable by phone, live chat, or email for clients worldwide.
 With a choice of three trading platforms, including their own award-winning proprietary trading platform, ThinkTrader, ThinkMarkets is a great option for both beginners and experienced traders.